py4dstem/py4DSTEM/py4DSTEM/file/README.md

 # `file` submodule

-Contains to child modules:
+Contains two child modules:
-- `io`: read/write functionality
+- `io`: file reading and writing
 - `datastructure`: how data is stored and retreived in-program